Skip to main content New gottem — one API for every web scraping vendor.

 $0

-Send a target URL to the API with your crawl depth, page limit, and output format.
+Send a target URL with depth, page limit, and output format.

-Spider follows links, renders JavaScript, rotates proxies, and handles anti-bot protections automatically.
+Follows links, renders JS, rotates proxies, handles anti-bot.

-Receive structured content as HTML, Markdown, plain text, JSON, screenshots, or PDF.
-Stream or batch.
+Receive HTML, Markdown, plain text, JSON, screenshots, or PDF — stream or batch.

 HTTP